-Private landholders who share a boundary with public land and were impacted by the Northern and Southern fires of late 2019 and early 2020 are eligible to receive up to $5,000 per kilometre to contribute to the replacement of damaged boundary fences.
+Private landholders, including Aboriginal Land Councils, who share a boundary with public land and were impacted by the northern and southern bushfires between August 2019 & February 2020 were eligible to receive up to $5,000 per kilometer to contribute to the replacement of damaged boundary fences.

-Note that for the purposes of this grant, public lands includes:
+For the purposes of this program, public lands included:

 - National parks

 - Travelling stock reserves

 - Roads managed by Roads & Maritime Services or local government.

 Grants were able to be issued retrospectively to cover costs already incurred by landholders replacing fire-damaged fencing where a boundary is shared with public lands.

 Farm Force - Farm kids standing guard against bushfire, pests, drought and flood

 The challenges farming families face when dealing with the impacts of bushfire, pests, drought and flood have an eno...